dhanwan/NginxConfTemplateProducation/README.md

 ## Nginx setup with php-fpm
-### this script will install nginx with php-fpm amd all the required and most used php-extenstion
+### this script will install nginx with php-fpm and all the required and most used php-extenstion

 #### step 1:-
 nginx_install.sh this script wiil install nginx with php-fpm